 No diagonal lines, but the deer stuck out much too far, the left side was boring and things needed to be repositioned, the water was now too high with respect to the river banks and it extended too far onto the frame.
 Also, the entire project was not sharp enough so a more precise bit was substituted.
 Spent another half day resolving these issues in the design and another day carving, sanding, staining and finishing a normal size (13.75″ x 11.25″) version.
 For this iteration, I had a piece of wood appropriately sized with the grain running vertically.
 This was the result:

 Much better, but even after this, it became obvious that the outer frame was still too thin so I revised the layout to alleviate this last issue.
 Also, not to nit-pick, but I could have flipped the piece top to bottom to have the grain pointing upwards to complement the mountains.
 I have yet to cut a new version, but based on the results from this picture, I am satisfied that these two minor revisions will end my struggles with this piece.
 It is now ready to sell.

 2nd Edit: New piece with the final version of this work finally created.
 I had a beautiful piece of cherry wood available so this time, I chose to use that with a golden oak stain (for variety).

 I’m finally happy with it…. for now.
 And NOW it is ready to sell.

 Just one more thing…

-It is not unheard of for a piece to get destroyed by a machine crash where a dull bit doesn’t feed fast enough or when a bit is not quite secure enough and gets pulled out of the router causing the machine to not advance and to cut through the middle of the workpiece.
+It is not unheard of for a piece to get destroyed by a machine crash where a dull bit doesn’t feed fast enough or when a bit is not quite secure enough and gets pulled out of the router, eventually cutting through the middle of the workpiece.
 This usually happens at the end of a very long job and leaves one with a wasted day and a piece of expensive firewood.
 “Dear Lord, please secure my tongue to prevent the escape of those words!”